freddavies/spherextract/README.md

 Download the cutouts for the lensed quasar J1330-0905 to the default directory `spherex_cutouts/J1330_QSO/`, save the resulting two-object extractions to `results_J1330m0905/`, and save diagnostic plots to `results_J1330m0905/J1330_QSO_figs/`.
 This close blend (~10 arcsec) is tricky because both objects are fairly bright; this means that the default outlier rejection (kappa = 4) is too aggressive, and masks most of the useful pixels.

+The `spherextract_three.py` tool has a similar syntax, but with an additional ra3, dec3, name3.

 There are many other command line options, run either script with `-h` to take a look.